12 min read

 Mission

 "My passion has been to build an enduring company where people were motivated to make great products.
 Everything else was secondary.
 Sure, it was great to make a profit, because that was what allowed you to make great products.
 But the products, not the profits, were the motivation.
 Sculley flipped these priorities to where the goal was to make money.
-It’s a subtle difference, but it ends up meaning everything: the people you hire, who gets promoted, what you discuss in meetings." - Steve Jobs
+It’s a subtle difference, but it ends up meaning everything: the people you hire, who gets promoted, what you discuss in meetings."

 A mission statement is a simple and clear statement - Measurable and achievable milestones (not a finish line) and Bridges the gap between who you are and who you want to be (eg vision) across a 2-5 year timeline

-He will win whose army is animated with the same spirit throughout all his rank - Sun Tzu, art of war
+He will win whose army is animated with the same spirit throughout all his rank

 Elements of a mission statement